 Set your goals.
 You should have precise objectives that you want to achieve.
 What could it be?
 For example, you may have such goals as increasing your revenue, boosting sales across your channels, providing high-quality personalized experiences to customers, etc. You shouldn’t opt for only one point.
 However, all of them should be clearly stated.

 Identify your target audience.
-Depending on your business's specificity and the niche you work with, you need to determine the groups of brands, advertisers, and agencies your platform will serve.
+Based on your business specifics and the niche you work with, you need to determine the groups of brands, advertisers, and agencies your platform will serve.

 Choose the types of advertising that will be available for users of your platform.
 Retail media networks traditionally cover all the channels across retailers’ ecosystems.
 They are usually websites, marketplaces, mobile apps, social media, and email campaigns.
 Given this, the most commonly available ad types are display ads, video ads, advertising in search, etc. You can also include some offline capabilities and offer in-store advertising on screens.